PierreCapo/personal-blog/content/blog/an-introduction-to-react-native-reanimated/index.md

 description: "Implementing an Airbnb animation as an introduction to reanimated"
 ---

 If you are familiar with animations on React-Native, you probably have dealt with the Animated API provided by default.

-After several months of development, an alternative animated library has been released recently to its version 1: [react-native-reanimated](https://github.com/kmagiera/react-native-reanimated).
+Krzysztof Magiera, a core contributor of react-native, has released recently the version 1 of a 1,5k star ⭑ project for making new kind of animations: [react-native-reanimated](https://github.com/kmagiera/react-native-reanimated).

 To sum up, this library provides a nicer API along with substantial performance improvements because all the animations run on the native side.
 I advise you to check [this link](https://github.com/kmagiera/react-native-reanimated#omg-why-would-you-build-this-motivation) for a complete overview of the advantages.

 ---